Ornamental Japanese Forest Grass In Your Outdoor Yard

 For those planted in a sunnier outdoor yard, cut off the dead ends as needed to improve the appearance of the plant.
 In winter, cut back spent blades to the crown.
 Older plants can be dug up and cut in half for quick propagation.
 Once the grass matures, it is easy to divide and propagate a new Japanese forest grass plant.
 Divide in spring or fall for the best plant starts.

-outdoor yards designs, outdoor yard ideas, japanese forest grass plant, japanese forest grasses, outdoor yard plants, .
+Japanese forest grass is the common name of Hakonechloa macra, one of the species of ornamental grasses that originated in Japan.Label: outdoor yards designs, outdoor yard ideas, japanese forest grass plant, outdoor yard plants, japanese forest grasses, .